linhng98/profile/resume.md

 - GitHub: [https://github.com/linhng98](https://github.com/linhng98)

 ## About Me
-- Have technology-driven mindset
-- Enjoy automating and optimizing things
-- Strive each day to increase personal value
-- Looking forward to new opportunities and challenges
+I have a technology-driven mindset, favor automation, and look for ways to do tasks more efficiently.
+I also spend a lot of time looking for and learning new things for the sole purpose of 'raising my own value.'
+In addition, I am constantly open to new challenges as excellent opportunities to broaden my knowledge and expertise.

 ## Skills
 - **Platforms**: Google Cloud, Kubernetes